 Map showing the location of the MRGO, GIWW, the two closures at the rock dam and the surge barrier as well some of the large neighborhoods affected by the storm surge from Hurricane Katrina.

 Dredging of the MRGO in 1958 (left, Army Corps of Engineers, via The Associated Press), MRGO groundbreaking in 1957, notice the dead logged cypress in the background and the dynamite blast in the swamp (middle, Army Corps of Engineers, via The Associated Press) and a cartoon depicting the MRGO as a bowling alley that allowed storm surge from Hurricane Katrina to knock New Orleans down like bowling pins, essentially painting it as a hurricane super highway (right, http://www.myneworleans.com/).

 An aerial view of the Lower 9th Ward before Hurricane Katrina (left) and immediately after (right).
-After the hurricane, that Lower 9th Ward was flooded into most houses causing widespread destruction.
+After the hurricane, most houses in the Lower 9th Ward were flooded causing widespread destruction.